-Dr Gary Field has been a General Practitioner for over 15 years.
-He has a keen interest in how technology can be utilised to improve practice management, encourage better self-care and contribute to preventive medicine.
+General Practitioner for over 15 years.
+Keen interest in how technology can be utilised as an intervention to improve patient care and encourage better self-management.

 Dr Herman Chan

-Former founder of a tech SME and currently Technical Evangelist for Microsof Corp, David worked with Rachel for several years and continues to provide AppAttic with creativity advice.
+Tech startup cofounder and Technical Evangelist for Microsoft, David worked with Rachel for several years and continues to provide AppAttic with creativity advice.

 Investigate .
 Validate .
 Deploy

-Researching methods to use real game mechanics and game experiences to engage people with their health and wellness.
+Using real game mechanics and game experiences to engage people with their health